Election Integrity & Security

 - What Happens After I Send Back My Absentee Ballot?
 (Anoka County Video)

 All voters in Anoka County use paper ballots, creating an auditable paper trail that that allows for independent verification of election results using hand-count methods.
 Anoka County uses the ES&S Digital Scan 200 (used at polling places) and the Digital Scan 450 & 850 (used for central counting of absentee ballots) to count and tabulate ballots.
-ES&S is one of three vendors with ballot counters that have been certified by the federal Election Assistance Commission and the Minnesota Secretary of State for use in Minnesota elections.
+ES&S is one of three vendors with ballot counters that have been tested and certified by test labs accredited by the U.S. Election Assistance Commission and tested and certified by the Office of the Minnesota Secretary of State for use in Minnesota elections.

 Before every election, all voting equipment is tested to ensure that each machine is accurately counting the ballots.
 Pre-marked ballots are fed through each ballot counter, and the results are compared with the pre-determined results.
 If there are errors, the test must be re-run until an errorless test is performed.
 Some equipment is also tested again at a Public Accuracy Test that is open to the public.
 This is done at Anoka County and at each municipality and township prior to every election.